garvbox-net/infra-ng/docs/infra-design.md

 ### Traefik
 Traefik was chosen as the load balancer/proxy for its nice integration with docker and automated certificate management.

-The Traefik compose file contains a `web` network which must be connected to other containers if they need to be exposed to the web.
+**NOTE:** You must manually create the `web` network before bringing Traefik or anything online, it is treated as external on all containers to prevent cross-app dependencies.

+    # docker network create web

 Application web access, https and other details can be seen [below](#traefik-web-access)